Kirk McCaskill: Baseball career highlights

 All-ECAC in baseball and hockey as a collegiate student-athlete, McCaskill was drafted in the fourth round of the 1982 amateur draft by the California Angels (88th overall), from the University of Vermont, and would be the first baseball player from UVM to reach the major leagues since Jack Lamabe in 1962.
 He debuted in 1985, and his break-out season was 1986 with the American League West champion California Angels.
 He compiled a win–loss record of 17–10, with a 3.36 earned run average and 202 strikeouts.
 He also totaled ten complete games on the season and would go on to have six seasons of ten or more wins, throw two one-hitters, and rank in the American League top ten in shutouts and earned run average three times each during his career.

 On September 14, 1990, McCaskill surrendered back-to-back home runs to Ken Griffey Sr. and Ken Griffey Jr., who became the first father-son duo in MLB history to accomplish the feat.

 Baseball awards and honors

-In 2003, McCaskill was inducted into the Canadian Baseball Hall of Fame, along with Joe Carter, Richard Bélec, and the Asahi.
+McCaskill was inducted into the Canadian Baseball Hall of Fame in the Class of 2003, along with Joe Carter, Richard Bélec, and the Asahi.
 In response to the news of induction, McCaskill was quoted as saying, "I am stunned by this wonderful news.
 I can't wait to tell my family and my parents.
 I am very proud of my Canadian heritage, and this is going to be an honor of a lifetime."